Migrating Code from INET 3.x¶

 Immutability of Chunks¶

-When the need arises to change the contents of the packet such as forwarding a packet in a network protocol, the best thing to do is the following.
+When the need arises to change the contents of the packet, such as forwarding a packet in a network protocol, the best thing to do is the following.
 Remove the part that is to be updated, create a mutable copy, update it according to the protocol, and add the updated part back to the packet.
 In fact, this is like saying that forwarding a packet is the same as sending out another packet that shares some structure with the received one.
-Here is an example how to do this:
+Here is an example of how to do this:

 auto ipv4Header = packet->removeAtFront<IPv4Header>(); // duplicate is necessary